bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 4. How much water you drink.
 5. The amount of carbohydrates you consume.

-You'll introduce observation error too, even if you consistently take your weight measurements at the same time and in the same state.
-Your scales aren't perfect.
+And you'll introduce observation error, even if you consistently take your weight measurements at the same time and in the same state.

 **Track your weight daily and you don't have to worry about this.**

 That sounds counterintuitive, right?

-Let's imagine your weight is a signal, varying continuously over time.
+Let's imagine your weight as a signal, varying continuously over time.
 Every time you step on the scale you're taking a sample, converting that continous signal into a discrete one.

-In the same way that streaming music services compress audio by sampling it, you're compressing your weight data.
+In the same way that streaming music services compress audio by sampling it, you're compressing your weight data into a format that's more manageable.

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate > 2/7) to attempt to reconstruct what's happening over the weekly timescale.

 **Example.** Here are two curves showing weight gain in red and weight loss in green.

 ![](/images/untitled-design-3.png)

-Both curves look the same when we sample at two points and try to extrapolate the trend.
+Both curves look the same when we sample at two points and try to extrapolate the trend line in black.

+That's why it's important to have more samples.

+With daily weight measurements you have enough samples, but more noise from those factors I mentioned before.

-That's why you should take a **moving average** of your daily weight measurements to filter out the noise.
+You can filter out the noise by taking a **moving average** of your daily weight measurements.

-Allows you to smooth out the noise and see a clear trend.

-Here's a comparison of daily weight measurement data in black compared with a smoothed out moving average in red.
+Here's a comparison of daily weight measurement data in black compared with a moving average in red.

 ![](/images/ma.png)

-Notice how the measurement data moves up and down a lot but the moving average trends down consistently?
+Notice how the measurement data moves up and down a lot but the moving average goes down almost linearly.

+The moving average smooths everything out and helps you spot the trend.

 It forms a strong habit and diminishes the impression of the weight...